 Bring your own food, or eat outside the gates

 The food at Universal Studios Japan can be seriously expensive.
-You’re looking at something like 2,500 yen for a food cart item, or a cheaper 1,200 yen for a lackluster, under-flavored, pre-made cafeteria sandwich (and let’s not even talk about the tea and other beverages).
-A better way to go is to discreetly bring in your own food for basic sustenance (we said nothing, you read nothing) and save your splurging for specialty items that you really must try (Butterbeer, anyone?), rather than empty calories to cure your hanger.
+You’re looking at something like ¥2,500 for a food cart item, or a cheaper ¥1,200 for a pre-made cafeteria sandwich (and let’s not even talk about tea and other beverages).
+A budget way to go is to discreetly bring in your own food for basic sustenance (we said nothing, you read nothing) and save your splurging for specialty items that you really must try (Butterbeer, anyone?), rather than empty calories to cure your hanger.

 You’ll find oodles of regularly-priced restaurants right outside the park gates, including curry spots, sushi go-rounds, and the typical fast food joints.
-There are convenience stores too.
+There are convenience stores too for a rice ball fix.
 Be warned, though, that USJ tickets are single-entry: once you leave, you can’t re-enter on the same pass.
 Our advice?
 Fill up before you go in, or chow down before you take the train home.

 Neighborhood ticket shops

-As we’ve written elsewhere, discount ticket shops (called kinken) and vending machines are a good place to save a few yen, but can be complicated.
+As we’ve written elsewhere, discount ticket shops (called kinken) and vending machines are a good place to save a few yen on your entry pass, but can be complicated.
 Usually you can save 5-10% off the retail price, but some Japanese ability is needed.
 You probably won’t save enough to warrant making a special subway trip, so if there isn’t a ticket shop near you, it’s probably not worth it.
-If you’ve noticed one nearby though, it could be good for about 500 yen off the regular price.
+If you’ve noticed one nearby though, it could be good for as much as ¥500 off the regular price.

 Besides Universal Studios Japan, explore Osaka too